 The AtmelICE documentation includes the correct pinouts for PDI and AVR-ISP programming interfaces.
 What they don't tell you (well, they do have a diagram on page 15, but even so, DEAR GOD WHY????), is that the 10 pin 50 mil cable is not a straight-through cable.
 It's actually got one connector on backwards/upside-down, resulting in a cable that connects pin 1 on the ICE to pin 10 on the other end, 2 to 9 and so on.
 This wound up costing me dearly, as I ordered a pile of those cables and discovered to my horror that they didn't work.

 That really is the trick here.
 If you have a properly screwed-up cable, then Atmel's pinouts are fairly straightforward.

 That leaves target power.
 Unfortunately, the programmer is set up to use the target voltage to set the voltage levels for the I/O pins used for programming.
 If there is no target power, then programming won't work (you won't get the green middle light to turn on).

-The quick and dirty fix for this is to add a micro-USB connector on the board along with a 3.3 volt LDO and a 2-way jumper block to allow selecting between 5 volts (direct from USB), 3.3 volts (from the LDO) or none (by either leaving the USB disconnected or removing the jumper).
+The quick and dirty fix for this is to add a USB-C connector on the board along with a 3.3 volt LDO and a switch to allow selecting between 5 volts (direct from USB) or 3.3 volts (from the LDO).

-The PDI and AVR-ISP pinouts for the AtmelICE are mutually compatible, so the adapter just needs to be wired for AVR-ISP (since it uses all 6 pins and PDI only uses four) and PDI will work as well.
+The PDI, TPI and AVR-ISP pinouts for the AtmelICE are mutually compatible, so the adapter just needs to be wired for AVR-ISP (since it uses all 6 pins and PDI and TPI only use four) and PDI and TPI will work as well.